eslint-community/eslint-plugin-security/docs/the-dangers-of-square-bracket-notation.md

 Let's take a look at why this could be a problem.

-### Issue #1: Bracket object notation with user input grants access to every property available on the object.
+## Issue #1: Bracket object notation with user input grants access to every property available on the object

 ```js
 exampleClass[userInput[1]] = userInput[2];